lanceberge/CUDA-Newton-Fractals/README.md

 random
 Enter [order] [max] [seed]
 Order - the order of the polynomial
-Max   - optional, the max value of the coefficients (if 10, then all coefficients will be from -10 to 10 Seed  - optional, seed the random polynomial (seeds drand48) 10 30
+Max   - the max value of the coefficients (if 10, then all coefficients will be from -10 to 10 Seed  - seed the random polynomial (seeds drand48)
+10 30
 ```